Things home insurance will cover – and things it won’t

 It depends on your policy.
 You might be covered for the knock-on effects of a power cut.
 For example, if there’s no power for a while and the food in your freezer goes off, your contents insurance may cover you up to a certain limit.

-Will my home insurance cover me if I work from home?
+Will I get home insurance coverage working from home?

-Of course, if you have any doubts it’s always a good idea to call your insurance provider.
+If you have any doubts, it’s always a good idea to call your insurance provider.

-How can I find out what’s covered and what’s not before I buy my policy?
+How can I find out what’s covered by home insurance before I buy my policy?

 When you compare with us, we’ll show you a list of suitable quotes including key features of each deal.
 You’ll also be able to read the terms and conditions of each policy, so you’ll know exactly what’s covered and what’s excluded before you go ahead and choose.